noeltakacs/quad-calc/README.md

 <h1 align="center">QuadCalc</h1>

 ## 🤔 What is this?
-<div align="center"><strong> Are you struggling to solve quadratic equations or visualize their graphs?
-Look no further! <br> QuadCalc, built in JavaFX, is here to simplify your mathematical journey.
-This tool calculates the roots of both linear and quadratic equations and provides graphical visualizations in seconds.
-Whether you are a student, teacher, or mathematics enthusiast, this intuitive tool will quickly become your go-to resource for understanding quadratic equations like never before. </strong></div><br>
+<div align="center"><strong> Having trouble solving quadratic equations or visualizing their graphs?
+Meet <em>QuadCalc</em> — a JavaFX-based tool designed to make your math journey easier.
+It quickly calculates the roots of both linear and quadratic equations and visualizes them with clean, interactive graphs.
+Whether you’re a student, teacher, or math enthusiast, QuadCalc helps you understand quadratic equations faster and more intuitively than ever before. </strong></div><br>

 <table>
   <tr>